 We spend a lot of time in class making sure that students understand the vocabulary and know all the rescue maneuvers needed to pass the test.

 After taking this class how do I become Nassau County certified?

-After taking our Red Cross certified lifeguarding class you would need to go to Nassau County's website and apply for a test.
-You MUST already posses a Red Cross lifeguarding certification.
+After taking our New York State Department of Health certified lifeguarding class you would need to go to Nassau County's website and apply for a test.
+You MUST already posses a New York State Department of Health lifeguarding certification.

 What will I learn?

 New York State Department of Health lifeguard training makes learning fun and easy.